KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 Aligned with its mission, the USGS provides access to an Application Programming Interface (API) that offers information about the history of earthquakes, free of charge.
 This API facilitates access to up-to-date earthquake data, including recent events.
 For specific details regarding the frequency of earthquake data updates, please refer to the relevant [page](https://www.usgs.gov/faqs/how-quickly-earthquake-information-posted-usgs-website-and-sent-out-earthquake-notification) on the USGS website.

-The data being used for this project comes from a publicly available provider, namely, the U.S. Geological Survey (USGS).
-The USGS, as outlined on its 'About Us' page, serves as the science arm of the Department of the Interior, offering a diverse range of earth, water, biological, and mapping data and expertise to support decision-making on environmental, resource, and public safety issues.
-Established by an act of Congress in 1879, the USGS continuously adapts its scientific endeavors to address the evolving needs of society.

-Aligned with its mission, the USGS provides access to an Application Programming Interface (API) that offers information about the history of earthquakes, free of charge.
-This API facilitates access to up-to-date earthquake data, including recent events.
-For specific details regarding the frequency of earthquake data updates, please refer to the relevant page on the USGS website.

 The convenience of the data being updated quite frequently aligns with my concept for the development of a so-called minibatch data pipeline.
 As previously mentioned, data is retrieved via API using Apache Kafka, transformed using PySpark, and ingested into a PostgreSQL table.
 Ultimately, this data is visualized using Streamlit, contributing to a comprehensive analysis and understanding of seismic activity trends.

 In addition to the described data pipeline components, two separate Airflow Directed Acyclic Graphs (DAGs) are utilized.
 The first DAG operates on a minibatch basis with a 5-minute interval, while the second DAG is a daily batch process.